putuoka/c4it-blog/content/posts/2021/060-azure-service-bus-errors/article.md

 ---
 title: "Handling Azure Service Bus errors with .NET"
-path: '/blog/azure-service-bus-errors'
+path: "/blog/azure-service-bus-errors"
-tags: ["Azure", "dotNET", "CSharp" , "MainArticle"]
+tags: ["Azure", "dotNET", "CSharp", "MainArticle"]
 featuredImage: "./cover.jpg"
-excerpt : "Senders and Receivers handle errors on Azure Service Bus differently.
+excerpt: "Senders and Receivers handle errors on Azure Service Bus differently.
 We'll see how to catch them, what they mean and how to fix them.
 We'll also introduce Dead Letters."
 created: 2021-06-29
 updated: 2021-06-29
 ---